 This course explores various functions in the field of global marketing.
 Students will learn the political, legal and cultural environments that affect firms attempting to enter foreign markets.
-They will also analyze the proper leadership and organizational structure, promotional strategies, and marketing mix conducive to international success.
-Prerequisite: MKT 305 or equivalent with a grade of "C" or better
+They will also or better

 MKT 320 Sales Strategies

 This course will encompass the various methods and concepts that are used in successful sales strategies.
 Students will learn the various steps involved in the sales process, including client prospecting, successfully building relationships with customers, presentation skills, and communications following the close of a sale.
 Prerequisite: MKT 305 or equivalent with a grade of "C" or better